GupthaMedisetti/reactjstraining/README.md

-# react-harman-july-25-27-2018
+# react-harman-sep-26-28-2018
-React JS training material for training at Harman, Bangalore (July 25 - 27, 2018)
+React JS training material for training at Harman, Bangalore (Sep 26 - 28, 2018)
 Training provided by __Enterprise Patterns__

 ## About React